Doggie Daycare – Exercise for Your Dog’s Body and Mind

 While we love and understand dogs, we are not veterinarians.* Our passion lies in canine behavior and development.
 Just Dogs PlayCare focuses on health maintenance and disease prevention by keeping dogs active.
 Our goals are to play with and train dogs; teach pack socialization; address regular health concerns; understand dogs’ minds, hearts, and behaviors; and give them love, work, and purpose.

-* If an injury or illness would occur while your dog is at JDPC, we would typically use your own vet (if in Iowa City, Coralville, or North Liberty).
-Our emergency on-call veterinarian is Coralville Animal Clinic.
+* If an injury or illness would occur while your dog is at JDPC, we would typically use your own vet (if in Iowa City, Coralville, North Liberty, or Tiffin).
 After hours, we use Bright Eyes & Bushy Tails Emergency Clinic.
 Feel free to ask more about this during your pet’s intake meeting.